Review: KLM Crown Lounge Amsterdam Schiphol International Airport

 Noodles with cheese

-The noodles with cheese was surprisingly good.
-It might not look good from the picture above but trust me, it was good.
+The noodles with cheese were surprisingly good.
+It might not look good from the picture above, but trust me, it was good.
 Taking pictures of the food near the buffet area is also where I ran into a little bit of trouble.
-There was a far greater selection than what I was able to take a picture of.
-However, one of the employees who was responsible for replenishing the buffet told me in half English and half German that I was not allowed to take pictures of the food or buffet area.
-I had no idea why this was the case (made no sense) but rather than challenge that assertion, I just took her word for it and stopped taking pictures of that area.
+There was a far greater selection than what I could take a picture of.
+However, one of the employees responsible for replenishing the buffet told me in half English and half German that I was not allowed to take pictures of the food or buffet area.
+I had no idea why this was the case, but rather than challenge that assertion, I just took her word for it and stopped taking pictures of that area.

 CaramelPudding